ARESxCyber/pwnkernel/helper_scripts/README.md

 You can do `gcc -o solve -static solve.c`, and you should be able to run `./solve` in the emulator.
-However, static linking results in very large executables which take too long to send over a networked session.
+However, static linking results in very large executables which take too long to send over a networked session (though you can use `musl` to shrink the exectable size).

 ### Dynamic linking